-Accommodation in Libya for expats has evolved over the years as demand has increased.
-Now, many more options for fancy facilities or modern villas exist within the major cities of Tripoli and Janzour.
+Accommodation in Libya has evolved over the years as expat demand has increased.
+Now, many more options for fancy facilities and modern villas exist within the major cities of Tripoli and Janzour.
 In many cases, employers arrange accommodation for their expat employees prior to their arrival in Libya.
 Housing prices vary depending on the area one chooses to live in.

 Except for citizens from Malta, it isn’t possible for foreigners to own property in Libya.

 The housing market in Libya has seen great development over the last few years.
-Expats who choose to find accommodation on their own have a wide variety of housing options to choose from.
+Expats looking for accommodation have a wide variety of options to choose from.

 Libya’s capital city, Tripoli, has an abundance of apartments.
-Apartment blocks can range from smaller two- or three-story buildings to large 10-story buildings.
-Apartments are very popular and usually don’t stay on the market very long.
+Apartment blocks can range from smaller two- or three-storey buildings to large 10-storeys.
+Apartments are highly popular and usually don’t stay on the market very long.

-In Libya, the term “villa” refers to what most Westerners would think of as a typical house.
+In Libya, the term 'villa' refers to what most Westerners would think of as a typical house.
 There is no standard size or layout for villas.
-In cities like Janzour, villas with multiple levels, large yards and landscaping are typical.
+In cities such as Janzour, villas with multiple levels, large yards and landscaping are typical.
 Some may even have private swimming pools.
-In larger cities like Tripoli, yards will typically be much smaller, but will still be enclosed by a wall or fence.
+In larger cities such as Tripoli, yards will typically be much smaller, but will still be enclosed by a wall or fence.

 Expats hoping for cheaper accommodation may consider renting a traditional house called a hosh.
 These houses tend to be older and rarely stand alone.
-A hosh may lack the luxurious finishes associated with villas; however, they stay much cooler during the hot Libyan summers.
+A hosh may lack the luxurious finishes associated with villas, but they stay much cooler during the hot Libyan summers.

-Finally, the most expensive option for foreigners are the gated communities.
+Finally, the most expensive option for foreigners is gated communities.
 These can range from large communities, such as Palm City, to smaller compounds that contain 10 to 15 villas.
-Gated communities often have their own shops, restaurants and supermarkets as well as shared facilities like swimming pools.
+Gated communities often have their own shops, restaurants and supermarkets as well as shared facilities such as swimming pools.

-Gated communities are usually preferred by expats as it has a built-in feeling of safety.
-It also gives expats an area where they can freely mingle with other foreigners and can decrease feelings of alienation.
+Gated communities are usually preferred by expats as there is a built-in feeling of security and community.
+It also gives expats an area where they can freely mingle with other foreigners and it lessens feelings of alienation.